-2023 Connecticut Cup baseball tournament
+2023 Connecticut Cup baseball tournament - The Collinsville Press

 Friday, August 18

-Game 1: Tri-State League vs. Connecticut Twilight League, 7 p.m., Fuessenich Park (Torrington)
+Game 1: Tri-State League vs. Connecticut Twilight League, cancelled

 Game 2: West Haven Twilight League vs. Greater Hartford Twilight League, 6:30 p.m., Ceppa Field (Meriden)